JacobNatural/holiday-manager/readme.md

 aligning with modern REST API standards.

-Built with maintainability in mind, the application follows best practices in backend development, including layered architecture, clear separation of concerns, and comprehensive validation rules to prevent invalid or conflicting vacation dates.
+Built with maintainability in mind, the application follows best practices in backend development, including layered architecture, clear separation of concerns, git clone https://github.com/JacobNatural/holiday-manager.gitand comprehensive validation rules to prevent invalid or conflicting vacation dates.

 Holiday Manager is containerized using Docker, making deployment seamless across environments.
 The system exposes a set of well-documented RESTful endpoints, easily explorable through Swagger UI, facilitating smooth integration with frontend or third-party services

-# Frontend Overview
+## Frontend Overview
 The frontend is built with React, using a custom router combined with React Context API to manage authentication state throughout the application.
 Routes are protected by a custom
 <ProtectedRoute> component that restricts access based on user authentication.